-In early November, the saffron flowers start to decorate the earth which took the whole year of care & attention.
-The Saffron flowers grow directly from the earth, around 3 to 5 inches long, a Saffron flower has no plant of shrub associated with it.
+In early November after the saffron cultivation process ends, the saffron flowers start to decorate the earth which took the whole year of care & attention.
+The Saffron flowers grow directly from the earth, around 3 to 5 inches long, a Saffron flower has no plant or shrub associated with it.
 Yes, it grows as such.
 A miracle as it is told, the season in which all other plants & flowers lose their charm, the Saffron flower blooms with full charm & fragrance, hence challenging all odds of growth.
 The harvesting is done multiple times, with a gap of 3 to 4 days, the flowers show again & again upto some 20 days.

 Saffron separation & cleaning